sparkfunX/ARGOS-ARTIC-R2-Shield/README.md

 - **SCLK**: SPI interface clock signal.
 Typically 1MHz.
 3.3V.
 See the ARTIC R2 datasheet for the permitted clock speeds.
 - **CS**: SPI interface Chip Select.
 3.3V.
 Active low.
 - **GND**: Power ground / 0V.
-- **-8dB**: Pull up to 3.3V to reduce the transmit power by _approximately_ 8dB.
-The amplifier will use full power if this pin is pulled low or left open.
+- **G8**: Pull up to 3.3V to set the RFPA0133 transmit power to maximum.
+The transmit power will be reduced by _approximately_ 5dB if this pin is pulled low or left open.
 - **BOOT**: Connected to the ARTIC BOOT pin.
 Pulled up to 3.3V via a 100k resistor.
 When high, the ARTIC boots from the on-board flash memory.
 Pull low if the ARTIC firmware will be downloaded by the MCU via SPI.
 - **INT1**: Connected to the ARTIC INT1 pin.
 Will be pulled up to 3.3V by the ARTIC to indicate (e.g.) an RX_VALID_MESSAGE.
 - **INT2**: Connected to the ARTIC INT2 pin.
 Will be pulled up to 3.3V by the ARTIC to indicate (e.g.) an RX_BUFFER_OVERFLOW.